Sony’s new flagship smartphone, the Xperia 1 III, is set to be released this month – and there’s plenty to be excited about with the new device.

 Sony Xperia 1 III design

-The display will be made of extra-tough Corning Gorilla Glass Victus, while the casing will be IP65/68 water-resistant, which sets it up to survive 'sudden rain' – a definite boon in this fair country of ours.
-Lastly, the Xperia 1 III will come in Frosted Black, Frosted Grey and Frosted Purple, the Xperia 5 III will come in Black, Green and Pink, and the Xperia 10 III will come in Black, Blue, White and Pink.
-Oh, and they’re all 5G-compatible.
+The display will be made of extra-tough Corning Gorilla Glass Victus, while the casing is IP65/68 water-resistant, which thankfully sets it up to survive 'sudden rain' – a definite boon in this fair country of ours, even in summer.

 A classic 3.5mm headphone jack is also included.
 This might seem slightly archaic, but Sony is a company that values high-quality playback and knows that many people out there still want the quality offered by a corded connection or else own high-end corded headphones.
 The design is dominated by the 21:9 aspect ratio.
 It clearly won’t be for everyone, but it certainly helps the phone to stand out in a sea of competition from other brands, such as the iPhone 12 and Samsung Galaxy S21 Ultra.